 Decorate some rocks at home with Christmas patterns and then hide them in your local area for others to find on their winter walks!

-If there isn’t a trail planned for your local area, why not reach out to the neighbours and see if they would be interested in starting one!
+But if there isn’t a trail planned for your local area, why not reach out to the neighbours and see if they would be interested in starting one?

 Head out to spread some seed for the birds in your local park, or make a bird feeder Christmas Cake to hang on a branch.
 Then, hide out nearby and watch to see who comes for some lunch!